-Princess Recessed Cook Top
+Recessed Cook Top

-Your Essex features a Princess two burner Propane cook top as standard equipment.
+Your Essex features a two burner Propane cook top as standard equipment.
 It features electronic spark ignition.
 To use the cook top, simply press down and turn the burner control to the desired setting, and the electronic ignition will spark to create a flame.
 The burner controls will vary the flame to your cooking requirements.
 Complete operating directions are included with the user's manual in the Literature Bag provided with your coach.

-Princess Electric Cook Top (optional)
+Electric Cook Top

-If your Essex is equipped with the "All Electric" option, it will feature the Princess Electric Cook Top in lieu of the standard Propane cook top.
+If your Essex is equipped with the "All Electric" option, it will feature the Electric Cook Top in lieu of the standard Propane cook top.
 Complete operating directions are included with the user's manual in the Literature Bag provided with your coach.
 To operate the electric range, press and turn a burner control.
 The associated burner will heat proportionally to the range the burner is turned.

-GE Microwave / Convection Oven
+Microwave / Convection Oven

-Standard in your Essex is a GE Profile Microwave / Convection oven.
+Standard in your Essex is a Microwave / Convection oven.
 It boasts a number of standard features that will make cooking quick and convenient.
+Refer to the Microwave / Convection Oven Operators Manual for advanced cooking procedures and additional features of your oven.